disarm-dev/douma-api/README.md

 2. Download and install mongodb (https://docs.mongodb.com/manual/installation/)
 3. Start mongodb server process
 4. Clone this repository (`git clone https://gitlab.com/disarm/douma.api douma-api`)
+5.

+### Required domain

+The client application is served over HTTPS, so any requests made (e.g. to this API) must also be served from a domain using HTTPS.
+For core instance servers, DiSARM can make a proxy server available.

+The domain name needs to be provided to the client application.

+It's possible to automatically configure it via a URL parameter, something like `https://zwe-mats.api.disarm.io#api_url=https://zwe.api.disarm.io`.
+This assumes the API server is available through `https://zwe.api.disarm.io`

 ### Configuration